lgaudinier/react/README.md

 - The user can still enter and search their own text in the search bar.

 ### What would you have done differently if you had additional time to complete this project?
-- Include validation on user input on search
+- Include validation on user input on search.
 - Incorporate much more styling, including a flushed out mobile design.
 Leverage SASS in the project.
-- Fix an edge case bug: if a recommended item has the same name as another recommended item (book vs. movie) then the My Favorites list can differentiate
+- Fix an edge case bug: if a recommended item has the same name as another recommended item (book vs. movie) then the My Favorites list can differentiate.
-- Incorporate types into the search query
+- Incorporate types into the search query.
-- Filter the recommendations by type
+- Filter the recommendations by type.

 ### If you had the opportunity to go back in time and meet a historical figure, who would it be and why?